-Freddie Mac evaluates submissions and provides feedback against all UCD fields.
+Freddie Mac assesses submissions and provides feedback against all UCD fields.
 The majority of the feedback messages are informational to help you validate that your closing data aligns with the UCD.

 No, the transaction ID is not required as an input in Loan Selling Advisor when a loan is delivered.

 Freddie Mac will leverage unique identifiers from Loan Closing Advisor in the background for Loan Selling Advisor to validate that the UCD requirement has been met.
 There are no changes required to Loan Selling Advisor delivery.

 Yes.
 Generally, for one loan, the XML file with the PDF attached is approximately 3.5MB.
 Ten XML files can be submitted for assessment if the PDF file is attached, while a maximum of 2,500 XML files can be submitted for assessment if the PDF file is not attached.